russellmatt66/CodeSamples/python/misc/README.md

 Miscellaneous projects, and code snippets.

 # Directory Structure
-readCodeBase.py
+createProject/
+- Script that creates a new project at a specified root directory.
+Created project has a given structure depending on specified programming language
+- `createProject.py path/to/project/root prog_lang`

+readCodeBase/
-- Script that scans through a code base, and compiles a report of which files have the most lines -
+- Project that scans through a code base, and compiles a report of which files have the most lines

 githubPagesMacroTranslation/
 - Script that I wrote to fix a systematic formatting problem with the MathJax macro definitions for my Github Pages site